Motivational enhancement therapy may be used in the treatment of alcohol or drug abuse problems. It may also be used to help a person quit smoking.

-This therapy encourages a person to use personal motivation to stop using drugs or alcohol and to make changes that will lead to a better lifestyle.
+This therapy encourages a person to use personal motivation to stop using drugs, alcohol, or tobacco and to make changes that will lead to a better lifestyle.

 WebMD Medical Reference from Healthwise